raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 **Primary Permit Class:**

-Each permit has a feature called "Permit Class Mapped," which tells you whether a planned project is residential or non-residential.
-For the purposes of this post, a contractor's Primary Permit Class is the mode permit class for all of that contractor's projects.
+Each permit record has a feature called *permit class mapped* which tells you whether a planned project is residential or non-residential.
+For the purposes of this post, a contractor's primary permit class is the mode permit class for all of that contractor's projects.

 Keep in mind that this doesn't necessarily tell you where where the majority of a contractor's revenue is coming from.
 For instance, a contractor that built two houses for $150,000 dollars each, and a large commercial building for $1,000,000, would be listed as residential, even though the majority of its revenue came from non-residential projects.